Gaza City: Cuisine

 Gaza's cuisine is characterized by its generous use of spices and chillies.
 Other major flavors and ingredients include dill, chard, garlic, cumin, lentils, chickpeas, pomegranates, sour plums and tamarind.
 Many of the traditional dishes rely on clay pot cooking, which preserves the flavor and texture of the vegetables and results in fork-tender meat.
 Traditionally, most Gazan dishes are seasonal and rely on ingredients indigenous to the area and its surrounding villages.
-Poverty has also played an important role in determining many of the city's simple meatless dishes and stews, such as saliq wa adas ("chard and lentils") and bisara (skinless fava beans mashed with dried mulukhiya leaves and chilies).
+Poverty has also played a role in many of the city's simple meatless dishes and stews, such as saliq wa adas ("chard and lentils") and bisara (fava beans mashed with dried mulukhiya leaves and chilies).

 Seafood is a key aspect of Gaza life and a local staple, Some well-known seafood dishes include zibdiyit gambari, literally, "shrimps in a clay pot", and shatta which are crabs stuffed with red hot chili pepper dip, then baked in the oven.
 Fish is either fried or grilled after being stuffed with cilantro, garlic, chillies and cumin, and marinated with various spices.
 It is also a key ingredient in sayyadiya, rice cooked with caramelized onions, a generous amount of whole garlic cloves, large chunks of well-marinated fried fish, and spices such as turmeric, cinnamon, and cumin.
 Many of the 1948-era refugees were fellahin ("peasants") who ate seasonal foods.
 Sumaghiyyeh, popular in Gaza not just on Ramadan but all year round, is a mixture of sumac, tahina and water combined with chard, chunks of beef and chickpeas.
 The dish is topped with crushed dill seeds, chillies and fried garlic and served in bowls.
 Maftool is a wheat-based dish flavored with dried sour plums that is served like couscous or shaped into little balls and steamed over stew or soup.

 Most Gaza restaurants are located in the Rimal district.
 Al-Andalus, which specializes in fish and seafood, is popular with tourists, as are al-Sammak and the upscale Roots Club.
 Atfaluna is a stylish restaurant near Gaza port run and staffed by deaf people with the goal of building a society that is more accepting of people with disabilities.

 Throughout the Old City there are street stalls that sell cooked beans, hummus, roasted sweet potatoes, falafel, and kebabs.
 Coffee houses (qahwa) serve Arabic coffee and tea.
 Gaza's well-known sweet shops, Saqqala and Arafat, sell common Arab sweet products and are located off Wehda Street.
 Alcohol is a rarity, found only in the United Nations Beach Club.